How to create a new (or repair a broken) GTID based slave¶

 ones are created: your data files are ready to be used by the MySQL server.

 STEP 3: Move the backup to the destination server¶

 Use rsync or scp to copy the data to the destination server.
-If you’re syncing the data directly to already running slave’s data directory it’s advised to stop the MySQL server there.
+If you are synchronizing the data directly to the already running replica’s data directory it is advised to stop the MySQL server there.

-After you copy data over, make sure MySQL has proper permissions to access them.
+After you copy the data over, make sure MySQL has proper permissions to access them.